-Apple iOS 11: The smart person's guide
+Apple iOS 11: Cheat sheet

 - iOS 11's storage tools help you regain precious space (CNET)

-Why does iOS 11 matter?
+Why does Apple iOS 11 matter?

 Apple has built itself a reputation for innovation and creating solid products, but let's be honest: To say it's the innovation leader it once was would be an outright lie.
 The past few years have belonged solidly to Google, and Apple has been stuck playing catch up—and it hasn't been great for the Cupertino firm.

-iOS 11, and the presumed iPhone 8 that will accompany its launch, needs to be a hit for Apple, lest they continue to be accused of having lost the edge of the Steve Jobs era.
+iOS 11, and the iPhone 8 and iPhone X that accompanied its launch, weren't the huge hits that Apple needed to improve its image in the post-Jobs era.
+Instead the revelations about battery throttling, disappointing sales, wireless charging issues, and repeat discoveries of iOS bugs have dragged the company down.

-iOS 11's preview promised a lot of features, and while it's not a groundbreaking transformation it's still pushing Apple in the right direction with new AR features, navigation improvements, and the like—I just can't shake the feeling that it's all been done by Android.
+iOS 11's preview promised a lot of features, and while it pushed Apple in the right direction with new augmented reality features, navigation improvements, a more human voice for Siri, and the like, it still felt rushed to market based on the number of bugs discovered.

+Apple is relying on the iOS 11.3 update to fix some of the flaws iOS 11 came with.
+With the iOS update having just been released, it remains to be seen how the new version will be received.

 Additional resources